Do You Really Need a Social Media Calendar?

 On the flip side is the business you completely forgot you were following because you never see or hear anything from them.
 While it’s nice for you to not be overrun with social media communication, this lack of it can lead you to forget the company itself.
 Out of sight, out of mind.

 Find the Balance

-Maintaining an appropriate balance in your social communications is just one of the benefits to having a social media calendar.
-And, I’d say it’s a pretty important one because without that balance, you risk people leaving your fold out of frustration with the deluge of information or simply ignoring you because you have essentially ignored them.
+Maintaining an appropriate balance in your social communications is just one of the benefits of having a social media calendar.
+And, I’d say it’s a pretty important one because, without that balance, you risk people leaving your fold out of frustration with the deluge of information or simply ignoring you because you have essentially ignored them.
 Either way, your business loses.